Plus500 vs UFX Comparison

 How do Plus500 and UFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while UFX requires a minimum deposit of $100.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while UFX offers spreads of 3 (Jan 2021).
-Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where UFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+From our testing we found Plus500 offers spreads of 0.8, while UFX offers spreads of 3.
+Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where UFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or UFX?

 Plus500 offers a more diverse selection of investment options than UFX allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)..
 Neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Plus500 has 2800, compared to 619 from UFX.